tractusevents/Tractus.Ndi.SdlMonitor/README.md

 - Right-click source select: Select a source by right-clicking the viewer.
 - Full-Screen or Windowed mode: Alt-Enter full-screens the application.
 - Assign sources via Discovery: New to NDI 6.2, you can use Discovery to assign sources to the viewport.

+NDI® is a registered trademark of Vizrt NDI AB. https://ndi.video/